thamu1/Device-backup/Interview doc/Presto/doc.md

   - It is replacement for Hive.
   - Designed for Batch data processing.
   - Master : Slave architecture.
 [Coordinator - Worker]
+  - it's depends on Hive metastore.
-  - Coorinator:
+  - **Coordinator**:
     .
 Main component: Parser, Planner, Scheduler.
     .
 Meta data Management, Worker Management, Query resolution, Scheduling.
-  - Workers:
+  - **Workers**:
     .
 Slave node: Computing and Read and Write operation.
     .
 Process data from various sources and perform computation.
     .
 Adding worker to enhance parallelism and speeds up query processing.
     .
 Process data in memory and pipeline it across network between stages, Avoiding unnecessary I/O overhead.
-  - Discovery server:
+  - **Discovery server (Resource Manager):**
     .
-Enable node to register themselves and help to find other nodes in the cluster .
+Enable node to register themselves and help to find other nodes in the cluster.
+It uses thrift API to communicate with Coordinator and Workers.
+    .
+Aggregate data from all Coordinators and worker.
+  - **flow:**
+    Client -> Work -> Coordinator -> Optimized query -> Worker -> Fetch data from Connector -> Processing the data -> Result -> Coordinator fetch result from Worker -> result to client.

 Features:
 ---------